mrprajesh/rajzsite/content/pages/research.md

 Date: 20.12.2017 15:15:38
 page-order: 3

-My **area of research** includes High-Performance Computing (HPC), Parallel Computing, Graph Algorithms/Analytics.
-More specifically, Accelerating the performance of Graph Algorithms on GPUs.
+My **area of research** includes Parallel/GPU Computing, High-Performance Computing (HPC) and Graph Analytics.

+I get excited about every aspect of Parallelization of Graph Algorithms on GPUs.

 I am really fortunate to have my Ph.D. advisors as [N.S.
 Narayanaswamy][1] (also my M.Tech. project's advisor) and [Rupesh Nasre][3].
 Both of them are wonderful professors/researchers I have ever met.
 From them, I have not just learnt doing research but also about good human values and other life+soft skills.